 Leonardo da Vinci Pink Rose

 I love, love, love pink roses.
-One that I've only recently planted, Leonardo da Vinci, is turning out to be one of the most beautiful in my garden.
-He has such generous clusters of blooms, and the pink is just right.
+One I didn't know anything was Leonardo da Vinci, who turned out to be one of the most beautiful in my garden.
+He had such generous clusters of blooms, and the pink colour was just right.

 When buying new roses, perceived strength of colour often wins me over to the deep reds or flashy yellows.
 So I bought Leonardo da Vinci, Kathryn Morley, and Ispahan to compensate, and planted all three pink roses around the edge of the Pond Paddock garden.
 Initially Leonardo got a bit lost in a crowd of self-seeded red Centranthus, but this summer he's risen above the perennial flowers.
 Actually, their colour rather sets him off nicely.